29 November 2021

 We know they work in practice: recent statistics show that London’s Ultra Low Emission Zone (ULEZ) has reduced nitrogen dioxide pollution by up to 37% in the 3-month period before the first lockdown, compared to a scenario where no ULEZ was in place.

-Nitrogen dioxide – mainly coming out of vehicle exhaust pipes – is the main source of illegal air pollution in our towns and cities.
+Nitrogen dioxide – mainly coming out of vehicle exhaust pipes – is the largest source of illegal air pollution in our towns and cities.
 Its levels have previously been up to double and even triple legal limits in many urban areas.

 ClientEarth has always believed that the UK Government should introduce CAZs alongside help and support for people and businesses across the country to move to cleaner forms of transport as quickly as possible.
-This remains just as crucial now and should be part of the package of stimulus measures to help drive a green and healthy recovery.

 Sally Merrett, who lives in Bath, said: